Advertisements

 Broderick Smith Age

 On February 17, 1948, Broderick Smith was born in Hertfordshire, England.
-Prior to his passing in April of the same year (2023), he turned 75 in February of that year.
+Before his passing in April of the same year (2023), he turned 75 in February of that year.

 In Hertfordshire, England, on January 17, 1949, Broderick Smith was born.
 Early in the 1950s, his family immigrated to Australia, settling in the Coburg neighborhood of Melbourne.
 Smith was exposed to a variety of musical styles at a young age because he was raised in a musical family.
 His father played the trumpet, while his mother sang.